Illinois Materials Management & Recycling Opportunities Report

 In the remainder of 2022, extending into 2023, TAP worked with Feeding Illinois and other project partners to continue pilot project efforts with Rendleman Orchards.
 Additional pilot projects with other growers and farmers markets were conducted to test various fresh food aggregation strategies.
 The project team also continued outreach and engagement efforts with farmers to both increase participation and gather feedback on the program.

 In the fall of 2023, IL Governor J.B.
 Pritzker signed House Bill 2879, officially establishing a Farm to Food Bank Program in Illinois (see links below in the “Results” section)!
-ISTC continues to support Feeding Illinois and other project partners in launching the program.
+ISTC continued to support Feeding Illinois and other project partners in launching the program.

-Other projects with this client (Feeding Illinois): None currently, as this project is ongoing.
+Other projects with this client (Feeding Illinois): None at this time.